Southwest Conservation Corps

 - Short-term Conservation crews – Short-term crew aimed at individuals in school, or who are apprehensive about joining a longer-term crew, to introduce individuals to land management techniques and trail work.

 - AmeriCorps members must be able to pass a criminal background check.

 - Past conservation experience preferred but not required.

-- Professionalism: Members must be willing to follow and enforce all SCC policies, maintain professional boundaries, communicate effectively with partners, members, peers and SCC staff, and appropriately represent Southwest Conservation Corps and AmeriCorps.
-(This includes creating a substance free work environment, refraining from the use of tobacco products, alcohol and drugs while on “hitch”).
+- Healthy Boundaries and Integrity: Members must be willing to follow and enforce all SCC policies, maintain professional boundaries, communicate effectively with partners, members, peers, and SCC staff, and appropriately represent SCC and AmeriCorps.

-- Adaptability: Projects have a degree of uncertainty and will include variable living conditions and last-minute changes.
-Members must be adaptive, patient and able to maintain a positive perspective throughout.
+- Adaptability: Projects entail uncertainty and include variable living conditions and last-minute changes.
+Members must be patient and maintain a positive perspective.

-- Community Building: Strong interest in helping others to grow as individuals while building cohesiveness in a group setting.
-Members must be willing to work hard, listen to and respect others’ viewpoints, be tolerant of diversity, participate as a team, and be dedicated to the SCC mission.
+- Community Building: Strong desire to help others grow as individuals while building cohesiveness in a group.
+Members must be willing to work hard, respect others’ viewpoints, be committed to equity, be inclusive of differing backgrounds, and embrace diversity.

-- Corpsmember Development: Experience or strong desire to learn and participate as an outdoor educator and/or mentor.
+- Corps Member Development: Experience or strong desire to learn and participate as an outdoor educator and mentor.

-- Education: At a minimum, members must be high school graduates, GED recipients, working toward attaining a high school diploma or GED during their term of service.
-Members must agree to obtain either a diploma or GED before using an education award.
+- Education: At a minimum, CLDP members must be high school graduates, GED recipients, working toward attaining a high school diploma or GED during their term of service.
+CLDP members obtain either a diploma or GED before using an education award.

 Contact Information :